What is the space now?

 Parents relax while they sit and picnic because there is space which can be clearly defined for their children as they play #GatheringPlace #GatheringPlayfully

-People explore the histories of the Prisons and Court, they look at the visible graffiti from prisoners and they get a strong feeling of the specific people who were imprisoned here, were hung or were sentence to transportation. #GatheringPlace #GatheringHeritage
+People explore the histories of the Prisons and Court, they look at the visible graffiti from prisoners and they get a strong feeling of the specific people who were imprisoned here, were hanged or were sentence to transportation. #GatheringPlace #GatheringHeritage

-Hanging out at night here is magical with subtle lighting, pop up food vans and acoustic music. #GatheringPlace #GatheringAtNight
+Hanging out here at night here is magical with subtle lighting, pop up food vans and acoustic music. #GatheringPlace #GatheringAtNight

 Visitors to the museum easily navigate toward the entrance to the Debtor’s Prison. #GatheringPlace #GatheringHeritage